Axway/flowmanager/kubernetes/README.md

 - Save the generated token (using a secure password vault is a recommended practice here).
 - To use the token (for rest API calls and Helm CLI): use your e-mail as username and token as password.

-### Configure helm on the machine taht will run the terraform :
+### Configure helm on the machine that will run the terraform :

 ```bash
 # Configure Bitnami repository for Mondodb